Environmental consultants provide detailed technical assessments and advice on environmental matters for their clients

-- land and water contamination;
+- air, land and water contamination

-- environmental impact assessment;
+- environmental impact assessment and flood risk

-- waste management and the development of environmental policy;
+- waste management and recycling

 - environmental management systems.

-Income data from Acre.
-Figures are intended as a guide only.
+Income figures are intended as a guide only.

 What to expect

-- Environmental consultants usually work as part of a small multidisciplinary team, although some contracts may involve conducting solo field work (away from home).
+- Environmental consultants usually work as part of a small multidisciplinary team, although some contracts may involve conducting solo fieldwork away from home.

 - Site-based work may require travel and absence from home overnight.